House price crash 2026: A risk or reality?

 • Hammersmith and Fulham: average flat prices down 17%, from almost £700,000 to around £575,000.

-Plus, there’s an added risk to a flat’s value if it was bought as a new build.
-For example, in Hammersmith and Fulham, two-thirds of all flat owners who previously bought new properties sold at a loss last year, according to analysis of Land Registry data by Hamptons.
+The hardest hit area was Hammersmith and Fulham, two-thirds of all flat owners who previously bought new properties sold at a loss last year, according to analysis of Land Registry data by Hamptons.

 Looking back to 2015, buying property in London had seemed like a sound investment, with Land Registry figures showing the average London home rose by 83% from £263,000 to £482,000 between 2009 and 2015.

-As a result, many flat owners who bought in London over the past decade now expect to sell at loss, while many house owners may not achieve much more than they paid for their home, even if they bought 10 years ago.
+As a result, many flat owners who bought in London over the past decade now expect to sell at a loss, while many house owners may not achieve much more than they paid for their home, even if they bought 10 years ago.

 London areas where house prices are booming

-However, these figures are averages and house price drops are not affecting all of London.
+• However, these figures are averages and house price drops are not affecting all of London.
 Speaking to the Financial Times, Tom Bill, head of UK residential research at estate agency Knight Frank, said London was a “two-speed market”, with the prime areas hit by taxes, with stamp duty being higher for more expensive properties, and “more susceptible and sensitive to political risk”.

-By comparison, demand has been strongest in more affordable areas of London, such as the boroughs of Havering, Waltham Forest, and Lewisham, where the average house price reached an all-time high last autumn.
+• By comparison, demand has been strongest in more affordable areas of London, such as the boroughs of Havering, Waltham Forest, and Lewisham, where the average house price reached an all-time high last autumn.

 Selling your home?
 Find and compare local estate agents with our free tool: compare fees, success rate, speed of sale and track-record achieving asking price.